Artist

 • Publishing and writer lanes are shown separately where available: publisher $3.6M-$11M/year; writer $3.6M-$11M/year.

-• This page is supported by 2 tracked top songs: All I Want for Christmas Is You, We Belong Together.
+• 2 top songs anchor this estimate: All I Want for Christmas Is You, We Belong Together.

 • Ownership fields include master context, publishing context, catalog-sale status.